-- 1) Electric, gas, water, wastewater or sewer, trash removal - a.
+- 1) Electric, gas, water, wastewater or sewer, and trash removal (trash removal is only eligible if included in a consolidated bill from a utility provider). - a.
 If billed to the tenant; and - b.
-The invoice reflects the address of the application. - 2) Telephone, internet, and cable are NOTeligible utilities.
+The invoice reflects the address of the application. - 2) Telephone, internet, and cable are NOT eligible utilities.